-- 17.01 Effective November 1, 2005, two dollars and thirty-nine cents (\$2.39) per hour worked will be paid by the Employer.
-Effective May 1, 2006 this amount will be increased to two dollars and forty-seven cents (\$2.47) per hour worked.
-Effective May 1, 2007 this amount shall increase to two dollars and fifty-five cents (\$2.55) per hour worked.
-See Appendix "B" for contribution changes beyond May 1, 2007. - 17.02 Employers will not contribute Health Benefit Fund contributions on behalf of Pre-Apprentices until after the Pre-Apprentice has worked 800 hours for which the Employer will provide BC Medical payments only. - 17.03 These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following that which contributions cover, in the manner provided by the Unified Remittance Form. - 17.04 The Health Benefit Fund will provide benefits to Employees and participating Employers who become eligible on a schedule to be determined by the Trustees.
+- 17.01 The Employer shall contribute two dollars and seventy-six cents (\$2.76) per hour worked and effective May 1, 2012 two dollars and eighty-four cents (\$2.84) per hour worked and effective May 1, 2015 two dollars and ninety-four cents (\$2.94) per hour worked and effective April 30, 2016 three dollars and four cents (\$3.04) per hour worked to the Health Benefit Fund, see Appendix "A". - 17.02 Employers will not contribute Health Benefit Fund contributions on behalf of Pre-Apprentices until after the Pre-Apprentice has worked 800 hours for which the Employer will provide BC Medical payments only. - 17.03 These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following that which contributions cover, in the manner provided by the Unified Remittance Form.

+17.04 The Health Benefit Fund will provide benefits to Employees and participating Employers who become eligible on a schedule to be determined by the Trustees.